M-Media-Group/Coronavirus-COVID-19-Watch/readme.txt

 There's also a shortcode you can use in your posts to always reference the most up to date number of confirmed cases.
 Use the shortcode [covid-confirmed] in your code to output the current number of confirmed cases.
 You can pass a country and status, like [covid-confirmed country="France" status="confirmed"] or [covid-confirmed country="US" status="deaths"] to get results only from that country.

 This plugin uses data from Johns Hopkins University and ARCGIS, provided via API thanks to M Media (mmediagroup.fr).
+Here's a link to [M Media](https://mmediagroup.fr/), the API provider.
+Access the API directly here [M Media](https://covid-api.mmediagroup.fr/v1/cases).

 == Features ==